Kombucha Soap Recipe

 For the majority of soap recipes on this site (and in my ebook – Natural Soap Making), I use a homemade wooden loaf mold (inner dimensions are 8″ x 3.5″ x 3.5″), this 12 Cavity Rectangle Silicone Mold (filling around nine of the twelve cavities) or this silicone column mold for round soaps (if using this one, reduce the liquid by around 1 ounce so it will fit in the mold and firm up faster).
 You could also try using a sturdy shoe box or empty milk carton, lined with an inexpensive, unscented trash bag, to make a disposable mold.

-I use and recommend Essential Depot’s food grade lye HERE (from Amazon).
+I use and recommend Essential Depot’s food grade lye from Amazon.

 Kombucha Soap Recipe